2016mehrab/Library-Management/README.md

-Here is your enriched documentation using **Markdown syntax**, formatted professionally for a `README.md` file:

----

 # 📚 Library Management System

 This is a **Spring Boot-based Library Management System** deployed using **Docker Compose**.
 It manages **admins, librarians, students**, and library operations with: